bvarnai/respository-installer/README.md

 ### Stream explained

-For example the team is working on a teoretical Java update, migrate from Java 8 to Java 17.
+For example the team is working on a "theoretical" Java update, migrating from Java 8 to Java 17.
 In the development project repository, they created a branch `java17` and started to work.
 However `master` development continues on Java 8 until everything is ready. `java17` branch needs the Java 17 JDK, tools etc. This means there are two parallel `stream`s of development.
 There will be two `projects.json` files on the corresponding branches with default branches set to `master` or `java17`.

 If a developer works on `java17` branch, simply switches tooling to that stream
 ```